microcompiler/backblaze/README.md

 - Seamlessly intergrates with .NET Core Dependency Injection and HttpClientFactory to implement resilient requests.
 - Large file support with low memory allocation.
 - Native support of task based programming model (async/await).

+For feature requests and bug reports, please [open an issue on GitHub](https://github.com/microcompiler/backblaze/issues/new).

 ## Installation